zavahcodes/pfQuest/README.md

 	- Filtering is texture-based to avoid hiding objective spawn dots by accident.
 World map behavior is unchanged.

 - Quest Tracker text outline
   - New setting in Config → Questing:
     - “Quest Tracker Text Outline” – applies an outline to quest titles and objectives in the tracker.
   - Takes effect immediately when toggled (no reload required).

+- Map node interaction controls
+  - New settings in Config → Map & Minimap:
+    - “Disable World Map Node Interaction” – pfQuest pins stop capturing hover/click; native map blobs stay interactive.
+    - “Disable Minimap Node Interaction” – same concept for the minimap.
+    - “Disable World Map Node Tooltips” and “Disable Minimap Node Tooltips” – keep pins visible but skip pfQuest tooltips/highlights.
+  - Useful for players who only want pfQuest to draw icons while keeping default map interactions untouched.

 - Localizations
   - Added localization keys for the new settings and basic translations for a few locales.
 Other locales fall back to the base key.

 Notes
 - Compatibility remains Vanilla/TBC/WotLK (as per original).
 These changes are additive and preserve existing default behavior when disabled.